Khalid-atyatllah/Automation/PythonEmailSender/README.md

 - **`email_content.py`**: Includes the function to prompt the user for email subject and body content.

-- **`recipients.xlsx`**: Excel file containing a list of recipient email addresses under the 'Email' column.
+- **`recipients.xlsx`**: It should be in Excel format that containing a list of recipient email addresses under the 'Email' column.

 ## Usage